 The lower court ruling came in response to a lawsuit filed by the Utah-based dietary supplement maker Nutraceutical Corp., which marketed a low-dose ephedra product.

 But the higher court agreed with the FDA's contention that there is no safe dosage of ephedra.

-"The court found that the 133,000-page administrative record compiled by the FDA supports the agency's finding that dietary supplements containing ephedrine alkaloids pose an unreasonable risk of illness and injury to users, especially those suffering from heart diseaseheart disease and high blood pressurehigh blood pressure," a statement released Monday by the FDA read.
+"The court found that the 133,000-page administrative record compiled by the FDA supports the agency's finding that dietary supplements containing ephedrine alkaloids pose an unreasonable risk of illness and injury to users, especially those suffering from and ," a statement released Monday by the FDA read.

 "No dosage of dietary supplements containing ephedrine alkaloids is safe and the sale of these products in the United States is illegal and subject to enforcement action."

-Once hugely popular for weight lossweight loss and for use by athletes hoping to enhance their sports performance, sales of ephedra products dropped sharply in the years prior to the FDA ban.
+Once hugely popular forand for use by athletes hoping to enhance their sports performance, sales of ephedra products dropped sharply in the years prior to the FDA ban.